Book your stay

 Our properties tell historic tales of a small, yet bustling Reykjavík from the early to mid 1900s.

-Reykjavík Residence Hotel began renovating a selection of landmarked buildings in 2010, with our most recent property opening its doors in 2019 at Hverfisgata 78.
+Reykjavík Residence Hotel began renovating a selection of landmarked buildings in 2010, with our most recent property opening its doors in 2024 at Vatnsstígur 2.

 You can explore the rich history of our buildings further through the photos and historical information on display in the public areas within each of our properties.